mjon/WildCounts/_count/methods/concepts--pacing-the-uncountables.md

 I don't have time to stop and count hundreds of mushrooms!
 I'm going on a walk.
 Still, I've pre-determined that I'll count all of that species, so I have to count them.
 What can a dedicated counter of the wild do?

 My solution to this conundrum is WildCounts' <a href="../wildcounts-shorthand-vocab/#type-10-pace-section-counts"><strong>10-pace-section-counts</strong></a>.
 I don't count every individual mushroom I see.
-Instead, I record everywhere I see each species in 10-pace (approximately 10 m) sections, optionally restricted to within 5 m either side of my route (the [WildCounts "close" distance](../wildcounts-shorthand-vocab/#type-geotagged-distance-band)).
+Instead, I record everywhere I see each species in 10-pace (approximately 10 m) sections, usually restricted to within 5 m either side of my route (the [WildCounts "close" distance](../wildcounts-shorthand-vocab/#type-geotagged-distance-band)).

 I use `p` in WildCounts shorthand for 10-pace sections.
 For example, one 10-pace patch (`1p`) of fly agaric ([*Amanita muscaria*](https://inaturalist.nz/taxa/48715-Amanita-muscaria)) within 5 m (`c` for close) on the left (`l`) would be entered like this: